-When S.Port telemetry is being received and PPMIn is not used, the S.Port packets are sent out the trainer port.
+When S.Port Out is enabled and PPMIn is not used, received S.Port packets are sent out the trainer port.
 The bit rate is 57600 for compatibility with S.Port decoders, but the signal must be inverted to connect to a standard decoder.
 It can be connected directly to the input of a 3.3V ftdi adapter.

-11.15 Frsky and FrskyX Extended Telemetry
+10.17 Frsky and FrskyX Extended Telemetry